 It’s embarrassing to write about yourself so I’ll take the easy way out and paste in the Wikipedia entry on me.
 It’s more or less accurate but not very complete.
 But I guess I can’t complain since I could change it.

 Kalama is credited with the co-development of tow-in surfing, along with Laird Hamilton, Darrick Doerner, and Buzzy Kerbox.[1]
-Recently, Kalama together with close friend Laird Hamilton have been actively promoting and mastering an ancient Hawaiian mode of water transportation and watersport called “stand-up paddling”, and he has begun a series of increasingly longer solo paddle events between various Hawaiian islands.
-As a high school age athlete, Kalama was a competitive ski racer and high school football player in the winter sports resort town of Mammoth Lakes, California.[2][3][4]
+Recently, Kalama together with close friend Laird Hamilton have been actively promoting and mastering an ancient Hawaiian mode of water transportation and watersport called SUP, “stand-up paddling”, and he has begun a series of increasingly longer solo paddle events between various Hawaiian islands.
+Kalama and Hamilton are also credited with the co-development of “foil surfing” (hydrofoil surfing).

 In July 2006, Kalama and BamMan Productions business partner Laird Hamilton were jointly awarded the Beacon Award at the Maui Film Festival for “helping to revive the surf film genre.”[6]